 For more Rules of the Road view our #ShareOurStreets safety information for bicyclists, pedestrians and motorists.

 Schedule a Safety Presentation

-The Dublin Police Department has 13 officers dedicated to the bike patrol unit.
-These officers use bicycles in addition to their motor vehicles to patrol Dublin’s streets and shared-use paths.
+The Dublin Police Bike Unit uses bicycles in addition to their motor vehicles to patrol Dublin’s streets and recreation paths.
 Officers assigned to this unit also are available to conduct bicycle safety talks for organizations and civic groups.
 To schedule a presentation, call 614.410.4800.

 Bicycle registration is available through the City of Dublin Division of Police.
 If your bicycle is lost or stolen, bike registration could help you reunite with your bicycle.
 Registration can be completed in person at the Justice Center, 6565 Commerce Parkway, or at community events including the Dublin Irish Festival.

 - Find the Right Bike for You